VanTamNguyen/Java-Backend/security.md

 Web Server Apps run on a server where the source code of application is not available to public.
 So that you can use client secret on the application.
 And below I present the flow of authorization code:

 * **Authorization**
-Create a "Log In" link that send user to Authorization Endpoint of Authorization Server.
+<br/>Create a "Log In" link that send user to Authorization Endpoint of Authorization Server.
 The link is like below
     ``` java
     https://oauth2server.com/auth?response_type=code&
             client_id=CLIENT_ID&redirect_uri=REDIRECT_URI&scope=photos&state=1234zyx
     ```
     Where:
     * *response_type=code* indicates that we are using authorization code flow, asking authorization server give us (client app) the authorization code.